earthly/website/blog/_posts/2022-05-18-kubernetes-persistent-volumes.md

  - kubernetes persistent volumes
  - kubernetes persistence
 topic: kubernetes
-excerpt: "Learn how to use Kubernetes persistent volumes to store data for stateful applications in your cluster.
-This article explains what persistent volumes are, why they're important, and how to create and manage them using kubectl."
+excerpt: Learn how to use Kubernetes persistent volumes to store data for stateful applications in your Kubernetes cluster.
+This article explains what persistent volumes are, why they're important, and how to create and manage them using kubectl.
 ---
 Kubernetes [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes) provide data storage for stateful applications.
 They abstract a storage system's implementation from how it's consumed by your pods.
 A persistent volume could store data locally, on a network share, or in a block storage volume provided by a cloud vendor.